duckzland/jxos/src/data/documentation/installation-image/index.md

 | **Ubuntu**             | `sudo dd if=/path/to/iso of=/dev/sdx`             |

-Writing the iso file content to the target disk is pretty straight forward process, under Rufus, you just need to select the SSD drive and the Iso source file and begin the imaging process.
+Rufus provides a straight forward process for writing the iso file content to the target disk, you just need to select the SSD drive and the Iso source file and begin the imaging process.

 Under Linux, you can invoke dd command such as :